 We may also seek further information from any healthcare professional(s) nominated by you for additional information, following provision of their contact details and an indication of your agreement for us to do so.

-Following transmission of reports to the EudraVigilance database by the HPRA, partially anonymised details of reports are shared with other bodies also involved in safety monitoring of medicines, in accordance with the legislative provisions.
-These bodies include the EMA, the World Health Organisation (WHO) and as appropriate, the company(ies) that hold the licence(s) for the medicine(s) concerned (i.e., marketing authorisation holders or ‘MAHs’) – further details are provided below.
-Sharing of the information you are submitting ensures that the information is available to all parties responsible for the ongoing safety monitoring of medicines
+Adverse reaction reports are recorded and stored on our national database.
+Reports are submitted by the HPRA (with personal identifiers and contact details removed) to the EudraVigilance database (a database owned and administered by the European Medicines Agency (EMA)).
+Partially anonymised details of reports are shared with other bodies also involved in safety monitoring of medicines, in accordance with the legislative provisions.
+These bodies include the World Health Organisation (WHO) and as appropriate, the company(ies) that hold the licence(s) for the medicine(s) concerned (i.e. marketing authorisation holders or ‘MAHs’) – further details are provided below.
+Sharing of the information you are submitting ensures that the information is available to all parties responsible for the ongoing safety monitoring of medicines.

 Through these systems, adverse reaction reports are pooled with data from other countries to provide information on global safety experience with medicines.
 Information from these sources, together with additional safety data (e.g. from the scientific literature, cumulative safety data analysis, epidemiological studies etc.) are assessed on an on-going basis, in conjunction with our EU counterparts to consider their impact on the known safety profile of the medicine in question and any need for regulatory changes to support safe and appropriate use.
 Such changes could include recommendations to restrict use, or the addition of warnings to the product information for healthcare professionals and patients.